-at the same time we need these over simplifications because life is short and the art is long. sometimes we can only get one or two words in. ”i love yoooou!”, he said as the train pulled way. i’m stressed, i have choice paralysis, i’m out of my element, i’m thirsty, money is no object, please impress me with a glass of wine. believe me i’m not ignorant, i’ve just devoted my life to brain surgery. wait, what? you don’t have time to here my spiel?
+At the same time we need these over simplifications because life is short and the art is long.
+Sometimes we can only get one or two words in. ”I love yoooou!”, he said as the train pulled way.
+I’m stressed, I have choice paralysis, I’m out of my element, I’m thirsty, money is no object, please impress me with a glass of wine.
+Believe me I’m not ignorant, I’ve just devoted my life to brain surgery.
+Wait, what? you don’t have time to here my menu spiel?

-cementing and retrieving memories requires unique and singular experiences both symbolic and sensory. counter intuitively, we are slowly learning that memories are best retained by accompanying them with extra data of a certain relationship. relational pairing and techniques like the mind palace are used by those that turn remembering things into a sport. good and bad cannot help these objectives. only the ordinary and extraordinary.
+Cementing and retrieving memories requires unique and singular experiences both symbolic and sensory.
+Counter intuitively, we are slowly learning that memories are best retained by accompanying them with extra data of a certain relationship.
+Relational pairing and techniques like the mind palace are used by those that turn remembering things into a sport.
+Good and bad cannot help these objectives but rather only the ordinary and extraordinary.

-good and bad divides things across harmony but always across the line of harmonic and inharmonic. once you can successfully work solidly in harmonic territory where do you go? the ordinary and extraordinary divide things by the frequency of occurrence which allows them to make divisions within the harmonic. i’m sure i could enjoy all of your red wines but which do you think is the most extraordinary?
+Good and bad divides things across harmony but always across the line of harmonic and inharmonic which is limited.
+Once you can successfully work solidly in harmonic territory, where do you go?
+The ordinary and extraordinary divides things by the frequency of occurrence which allows them to make divisions within the harmonic.
+I’m sure I could enjoy all of your red wines but which do you think is the most extraordinary?

-bad habits die hard and often it will feel like we need our “flavor lawyer” to edit our speech, but i challenge you to invest deeper thought into your inevitable oversimplifications and pick the right word for the right job.
+Bad habits die hard and often it will feel like we need our “flavor lawyer” to edit our speech, but I challenge you to invest deeper thinking into your inevitable oversimplifications and pick the right word for the right job.

-i drink ordinary wines when that is all i can afford and i seek out extraordinary wines when i have a certain itch and i’m having trouble remembering my fast moving life. there is no such thing as bad bourbon. any distiller will tell you that. bourbon also can’t be good if it gets me in so many fights. bourbon can only be ordinary or extraordinary.
+I drink ordinary wines when that is all I can afford (quality for purpose!) and I seek out extraordinary wines when I have a certain itch and I’m having trouble remembering my fast moving life.
+There is no such thing as bad bourbon.
+Any distiller will tell you that.
+Bourbon also can’t be good if it gets me in so many fights.
+Bourbon can only be ordinary or extraordinary.